 - a person who has an interdependency relationship with you at the time of your death

 - a person who was wholly or partially financially dependent on you at the time of death

 For more information on who you can choose as a beneficiary, see our Nominating beneficiaries fact sheet.

 A non-binding nomination can be updated at any time online through Member Online or over the phone by calling 1800 222 071 between 8am and 8pm (AEST/AEDT) weekdays.
 This means that the Trustee will consider your nomination when deciding who will receive your death benefit.

 A non-binding nomination stays in place until you decide to change it.

 Binding nomination of beneficiaries

-If you make a valid binding nomination, the Trustee must pay the death benefit according to your instructions.
+If you make a valid binding nomination (and that nomination is still valid at the time of your death), the Trustee must pay the death benefit according to your instructions.
 A binding nomination must be made in writing using this form.

 A binding nomination has to be updated at least every three years - we'll let you know when it's about to expire, so be sure to check your contact details are up to date.
 You can update your details through Member Online.

-If a binding nomination expires, it becomes a non-binding nomination.
+If a binding nomination expires or is invalid, it becomes a non-binding nomination.